More women than men prescribed anti-anxiety drugs ‘harder to come off than heroin’

 Fiona French, who lives in Aberdeen, told The Independent she was first prescribed benzodiazepines in 1975 due to her arms and legs experiencing spasms.

-“They are used as a muscle relaxant,” the 68-year-old, who is now retired but used to work in academic research for the NHS, added.
+“They are used as a muscle relaxant,” added the 68-year-old, who is now retired but used to work in academic research for the NHS.
 “There was no information given about the dangers.
 As soon as I started to take benzos, I became unwell.”

-Ms French said she failed to link her “rapid deterioration” to the benzodiazepines - adding that she lost a quarter of her body weight with her breasts “disappearing” in around ten weeks.
+Ms French said she failed to link her “rapid deterioration” to the benzodiazepines – adding that she lost a quarter of her body weight, with her breasts “disappearing” in around 10 weeks.

 She added: “But the doctors didn’t connect it to the benzos, they thought it was my mental state.
 I was seen as having a nervous breakdown but the drug was causing a breakdown in emotional, physical and psychological health.

 “So I was referred to psychiatry and thereafter treated as someone who suffered from depression or a personality disorder.
 I made repeated attempts to take my life.
-I was never suicidal before I was on benzos [popular nickname for benzodiazepines].”
+I was never suicidal before I was on benzos.”

 Ms French said a doctor then tried her with a range of different types of antidepressants as she explained she was on benzodiazepines and a variety of antidepressants from 1975 until 2012.